queercat/generate_model/README.md

 working to fix. currently only works with structs inside functions. (which is how i was testing)

+update: apparently i need reflection in order to pull the types out of the token stream which means that i cannot move forward with this in my current direction. for now this is dead before it even started.

 # generate_model

 generate_model is a Rust macro used for generating JSON objects from structs and writing them to a directory at compile time.
 This is so that you can easily generate types for APIs.